mc-hamster/Meshtastic-device/docs/radio-settings.md

 You may want to select other channels for your usage.
 The other settings can be set by using the Python API.

-> meshtastic --set spread_factor 10 --set coding_rate 8 --bandwidth 125
+> meshtastic --set spread_factor 10 --set coding_rate 8 --set bandwidth 125

 Some example settings: